viet34tqc/notebook/vue.md

 />
 ```

-In child component: using `@emit` to fire the event
+In child component: using `$emit` to fire the event

 ```html
 <!-- BlogPost.vue, omitting <script> -->